-Jette Egelund has been employed by the Danish Ministry of Foreign Affairs (DANIDA) in Copenhagen for 25 years, the European Commission and has worked as an independent consultant.
+Jette Egelund has been employed by the Danish Ministry of Foreign Affairs (DANIDA) in Copenhagen for 25 years, and the European Commission She has worked as an independent consultant.

 Multilateral and bilateral development cooperation (political, financial and social) has been her main field of work since 1982.
 Key areas of her working experience have been the development banks, the UN , social development, human rights including gender, trafficking and issues in relation to prisons.

 Geographically she has covered South Asia, Africa and the Caucasus.
 She is an Election Observer for the Ministry of Foreign Affairs and Red Cross volunteer (refugee children).
 She has been a lecturer at Danish Institute for Study Abroad, DIS, Copenhagen at a master’s level course: Trafficking and Prostitution in Europe.

 Jens Skov-Spilling works as a senior adviser for Nordic Minister's Council.